johanjanssen/About-me/Talks.md

 ## October 2-6th Devoxx Belgium
 - How sand and Java are used to create the world’s most powerful chips

-## October 2-6th QCon San Francisco
+## CANCELLED due to illness October 2-6th QCon San Francisco
 - Crafting the World's Most Advanced Computer Chips with Java

 ## September 13th Java Usergroup Münster